khannmohsin/khannmohsin.github.io/_pages/about.md

   limit: 3
 ---

-I am a cybersecurity researcher at [UiT The Arctic University of Norway](https://uit.no/ansatte/mohsin.khan), where I focus on building secure, distributed, and intelligent systems for the Internet of Things (IoT) and cyber-physical infrastructures.
+I am a cybersecurity researcher, where I focus on building secure, distributed, and intelligent systems for the Internet of Things (IoT) and cyber-physical infrastructures.

 My research centers around trust enforcement in decentralized systems.
 I architected **DTEA: Distributed Trust Enforcement Architecture**, a dynamic access control framework combining blockchain, smart contracts, and capability-based tokens under Proof-of-Authority consensus.
 It enables secure, policy-aware communication across constrained edge, fog, and cloud nodes — aligned with NIST and OpenFog standards.